-Benjamin Bryce is an Assistant Professor in the Department of History at the University of Northern British Columbia.
+Benjamin Bryce is assistant professor in the Department of History at the University of British Columbia.
 He is the author of To Belong in Buenos Aires: Germans, Argentines, and the Rise of a Pluralist Society (Stanford University Press, 2018).
-He is also the coeditor of Entangling Migration History: Borderlands and Transnationalism in the United States and Canada (University Press of Florida, 2015).
+He is also the coeditor of Making Citizens in Argentina (University of Pittsburgh Press, 2017) and Entangling Migration History: Borderlands and Transnationalism in the United States and Canada (University Press of Florida, 2015).

 David M. K. Sheinin is professor of history at Trent University.
 He is the author of Consent of the Damned: Ordinary Argentinians in the Dirty War, and the editor of Sports Culture in Latin American History, among other books.